Aero-ComSci/1-1-4-spinning-with-spirographs-Kvapiwala/README.md

 5. Answer to step 21
 6. Insert a screenshot or picture of the algorith you used for your tokenizer on the previous activity.
 7. Give an example of an undecidable problem, attach code.

+# Concentric Square and ScreenSize Program:
+  see files attached

 # Zero Condition vs Infinite Loops: